1lch2/Soviet_Music/README.md

-# 项目名称
+# Soviet Music
-本仓库为翰林学院抚新培训新人训练营用个人仓库。包含Android端练习题。

-部门导师：王刚（wanggang21@baidu.com）
+An exercise of Android development.

+This is a simple music player that loads music files from project `assets` directory.
+I have already put some classic Soviet music into it

+Currently, this player can only play the music inside the project directory.
+The function of scanning music from the device will be added in future updates.

-## 项目环境
+## SDK version
-- Java: 1.8
-- Android Studio: 4.0.1
-- Compile SDK version: 30
-- Minimum SDK level: 21
+- Minimum SDK level: 21 (Android 5.0)
+- Compile SDK level: 30 (Android 10)